timebertt/thesis-controller-sharding/content/20-background.md

 ## Sharding in Distributed Databases

-- summarize relevant aspects of Cassandra, BigTable, Dynamo, MongoDB, CockroachDB, Spanner
+- summarize relevant aspects of Cassandra, Bigtable, Dynamo, MongoDB, CockroachDB, Spanner
 - membership mechanism
   - gossip (Cassandra, CockroachDB)
     - all nodes are equal, no master needed
     - nodes announce themselves to the cluster
     - seed nodes for cluster bootstrapping
     - failures are detected by all nodes independently
-  - lease-based (BigTable)
+  - lease-based (Bigtable)
     - needs store for facilitating leases and locks: Chubby
     - servers announce themselves by acquiring locks, delete locks on termination
     - servers serve data as long as they hold the lock